addama/addama.github.io/about.md

 The header and footer on all of the pages can be found in `/_includes`.
 Be aware that changing these will change the look and feel of ALL pages, as all pages are currently using the `default` layout, which loads the header and footer.
 You can use Liquid to make decisions based on what page you're on to do page-specific things.
 But, like, don't do that, please.
 Simple is better.

 You can add images to `/images`.
 Feel free to create subdirectories under that if that makes organization/naming easier.

+Pagination was too much of a pain in the ass to set up, which informs much of how the rest of the site was configured.
+Pagination does not work in Github Pages unless it's in an `html` file, and there was just no valid reason to go through that effort just for some pagination.

 ## Resources
 * [Ruby](https://www.ruby-lang.org/en/)